 Businesses are increasingly aware that barcode verification is essential.
 After all, if your barcodes don’t scan properly, retail giants such as Walmart might fine you – or stop carrying your products altogether.

-Many people mistakenly believe that what they need is verification software that they can feed images to.
+Many people mistakenly believe that what they need is verification software or barcode quality software that they can feed images to.
 While many business problems can be solved with software, this is not the case with barcode verification.
 Verification equipment is an essential part of how to test a barcode.

 Here’s why: regardless of whether you have barcode verification software, you still need hardware to obtain high quality, accurately calibrated images.
 To start, you need the industrial-grade optics that offer the resolution necessary to meet ISO verification standards.
 Turnkey barcode verification hardware includes these optics.